What does an Addiction Counselor in Utah do? What is Their Job Role?

 Clinical supervisors are required to meet the qualifications that were established by Section 58-60-608 under Utah law.

 Renewal and Continuing Education

 Your license to practice substance abuse counseling expires at midnight on May 31st in every odd-numbered year.
-Utah law requires its substance abuse counselors to undergo a set number of continuing education hours.
+Utah law requires its substance abuse counselors to undergo a set number of education hours.
 These must be documented by certification of completing the courses.
 You need to submit copies of these certificates as proof that you took your required CE courses.
 If you don’t provide this proof, your license will expire.

-Substance abuse counselors at all six levels are required to participate in 40 hours of continuing education that directly pertains to their professional practice.
+Utah substance abuse counselors at all six levels are required to participate in 40 hours of continuing education that directly pertains to their professional practice.

 To make it easier for you to choose CE courses, they should meet these standards:

 Make a clear statement of purpose with a defined objective;

 Presentation must be well-organized and sequential, complying with the purpose of the program;

 Preparers and presenters should be qualified by education, experience and training;